retaildevcrews/pib-gitops/docs/GitOpsRepo.md

   - Only clone the main branch
   - The repo can be public or private
 - Enable the GitHub Action
+  - In `Settings / Actions`
+    - Enable read/write to GitHub Token

 ## Using GitHub Web Editor